LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 in OOP - Abstract classes are not supposed to be instantiated.
 They are only supposed to be used as a template that can be derived further down for more clarity.

+Abstract classes cannot be instantiated.

+Abstract methods must be overridden.

 ### Polymorphism
 Poly means many
 morph means to change

+Within polymorphism, we want the ability to change the behavior of a specific class.
+We also want to be able to target specific types of classes (classes that are derived from specific classes).
+Polymorphism also helps us target any and all classes that implement specific interfaces.

+The ability to override an abstract or virtual method is polymorphism.

 ### Encapuslation